 Sagar Ghimire, GPJ, translated portions of this story from Nepali.

-This story has been corrected to accurately reflect the conversion between Canadian and U.S. dollars and to state the correct currency raised by SheDecides.
+Correction: An earlier version of this story incorrectly stated the conversion between Canadian and U.S. dollars and the correct currency raised by SheDecides.
 Global Press Journal regrets these errors.